On degenerate sections of vector bundles: Introduction

 \section{Introduction}

-Given a vector bundle $V$ on a connected projective scheme $X$, we would expect a general section $s\in H^0(V)$ to vanish on a locus of codimension $\rank(V)$ in $X$.
-If we regard $H^0(V)$ as an affine space, then there is a closed locus $D(V)\subset H^0(V)$ corresponding to sections that vanish in higher dimension.
+We will work throughout over an algebraically closed field $K$ of arbitrary characteristic.
+Let $X$ be an irreducible projective scheme and $V$ be a globally generated vector bundle on $X$.
+A general section $s\in H^0(V)$ either vanishes in codimension exactly $\rank(V)$ or is nonvanishing.
+Considering $H^0(V)$ as an affine space, there is a closed locus $D(V)\subset H^0(V)$ consisting of sections that vanish in codimension less than $\rank(V)$.
 We are interested in basic questions about this locus, for example:

-\begin{Que} What is the dimension of $D(V)$?
-What are the components, and what can we say about them? \end{Que}
+\begin{problem} What is the dimension of $D(V)$?
+What are the components, and what can we say about them? \end{problem}

-The purpose of this paper is to give a clean answer after a twist by a high tensor power of $\O_X(1)$.
-For example, we can show \begin{Thm} There exists $N_0$ such that for all $N\geq N_0$, every section $s\in D(V(N))$ contained in a component of maximal dimension must vanish on a codimension $\rank(V)-1$ variety of minimal degree. \end{Thm}
+The purpose of this paper is to give a clean answer after a twist of $V$ by a high tensor power of $\O_X(1)$.
+For example, we show \begin{theorem} There exists $N_0$ such that for all $N\geq N_0$, any section $s\in H^0(V(N))$ in any component of $D(V(N))$ of largest dimension vanishes on some subscheme of $X$ of codimension $\rank(V)-1$ and of minimal degree among all subschemes of codimension $\rank(V)-1$ in $X$. \end{theorem}